 - Mandated Reporter

-- Personal Safety/ Safety In The Community
+- · Personal Safety/ Safety In The Community

-- · Strength Based Approaches
+- Strength Based Approaches

 - Suicide prevention training

 - Domestic Violence Signs and Basic Interventions Trauma Informed Care

-- Minimum qualification of a Bachelor's degree with one year experience in human services working with children/youth. - Preferred two years' experience in human services working with children/youth
+- Minimum qualification of a Level I practitioner supervisor requires a Bachelor's degree with one year experience in human services working with children/youth.
+Preferred two years' experience in Human Services working with children/youth. - Minimum qualification for Level II practitioners requires a Master's degree with one year experience in human services working with children/youth.
+Preferred experience of two years of experience in human services working with children/youth.